Glen Alpine Downtown Park

 Table Rock Family Medicine $100

 Park donations can be made to the Burke River Trail Association.
-Checks mailed to 204 E Main Street, Valdese 28690.
-Or, via paypal
+Checks mailed to 204 E Main Street, Valdese 28690 with this form:

 Background

-Because the Burke River Trail Association’s focus areas include revitalizing communities and promoting civic engagement, the nonprofit has been helping with the downtown park design, acquiring funding, and creating a community volunteer group.
+Because the Burke River Trail Association’s focus areas include revitalizing communities and promoting civic engagement, the nonprofit has been helping with the downtown park design, acquiring funding, and helped create a community volunteer group.

 In early 2024, Burke River Trail Association spent $10,000 on a park plan, rendering and budget needed to apply for a NCPARTF grant.
 In addition, as a requirement of the grant, presentations were made to the local Ruritan Club, Women’s Club, Scout Troop and the Public to share the plan and gather feedback.
 The grant was not awarded, but the park is moving ahead.